that-cod/reepost-ai/README.md

 ### Design Highlights
 - Clean, modern interface with soft shadows and rounded corners
-- Coral-pink (#FF6B81) accent color for CTAs and highlights
+- Green (#00be61) accent color for CTAs and highlights
 - Responsive grid layout for mobile and desktop
 - Smooth animations and transitions
 - Toast notifications for user feedback